aniketxparihar/DevShots/README.md

 ## **Contributing to the project**

 1. Do the steps (1-2) exactly as above.
-2. Refer the **shared.css** to get the idea what pattern is followed.
-3. Create a new branch from **dev** branch.
+2. Create a new branch from **dev** branch.
-4. Make the changes.
+3. Make the changes.
-5. Commit the Changes.
+4. Commit the Changes.
-6. Push the changes and open a pull request.
+5. Push the changes and open a pull request.
-7. Pull request will be reviewed by the maintainer and merged if found okay.
+6. Pull request will be reviewed by the maintainer and merged if found okay.

 **Note: Please describe the component/changes you have made in your pull request.
 It would be nice if you could attach a visual example for the same.**